manelpuig/ROS2_UR_manipulation_ws/Documentation/2_Setup_moveit_package.md

 - go to the "Configuration Files" tab:
     - click the "Browse" button.
     - Navigate to the ros2_ws/src directory,
-    - create a new directory, and name it my_moveit_config.
+    - create a new directory, and name it ur_moveit_config.
 "Choose" the directory you've just created.
     - click the Generate Package button.

 - Finally, the last step will be to build your workspace: